Mariah Carey: 1997–2000: New image with Butterfly and Rainbow

 With only one album left to fulfill her contract with Sony, and with a desire to separate herself professionally from the record label her ex-husband still headed, Carey completed the album in three months in mid-1999.
 Titled Rainbow, the album found Carey exploring with producers whom she had not worked with before.
 Rainbow became Carey's first album to not feature a collaboration with her longtime writing partner, Walter Afanasieff.
 She instead chose to work with David Foster and Diane Warren.
-"Heartbreaker" and "Thank God I Found You" both topped the Billboard Hot 100, while her rendition of Phil Collins' "Against All Odds (Take a Look at Me Now)" with Irish boy band Westlife became her second number-one song on the UK charts.
+"Heartbreaker" (featuring Jay-Z) and "Thank God I Found You" (featuring Joe and 98 Degrees) both topped the Billboard Hot 100, while her rendition of Phil Collins's "Against All Odds (Take a Look at Me Now)" with Irish boy band Westlife became her second number-one song on the UK charts.
 Rainbow was released on November 2, 1999, to the highest first-week sales of her career at the time, and debuted at number two on the Billboard 200.

 Carey's tense relationship with Columbia grew increasingly fractious; she began posting messages on her website, sharing inside information with fans on the dispute, as well as instructing them to request "Can't Take That Away (Mariah's Theme)" on radio stations.
 Ultimately, the song was only given a very limited and low-promotion release.
 Critical reception of Rainbow was generally positive, with the general consensus finding: "what began on Butterfly as a departure ends up on Rainbow a progression – perhaps the first compelling proof of Carey's true colors as an artist."
 Though a commercial success, Rainbow became Carey's lowest selling album at that point in her career.
+For her success in the 1990s, Carey received Billboards Artist of the Decade Award and the World Music Award for Best-Selling Pop Female Artist of the Millennium.